School Program Activities

 Canoeing

 The canoe is a significant part of our Canadian heritage.
 Your students will learn the basics of this still popular method of recreation and transportation.
-Guidance will be given by our staff throughout the activity to help each student succeed.

 Climbing Wall